 It’s easy to label certain Texas cities as either green-leaning communities or oil-guzzling metropolises.
-But you might still be surprised by our list of Top 25 Greenest Cities in Texas.
+But you might still be surprised by our list of the Greenest Cities in Texas.
 That’s because we dug deep, using greenhouse gas emissions, LEED building certification, and public transportation data to rank Texas cities, which resulted in some intriguing findings.
 Then we provided some on-the-ground insights as to why our Greenest Cities may be performing so well.
 Browse the list to see if your city ranked and discover what makes the Greenest Cities in Texas so… well, green.

 Wait, isn’t Houston an oil town?
 Well, yes.
 But Houston also has a greener side.
 According to the Texas A&M Transportation Institute, Houston is the only southern city in the U.S. to rank in the top 25 for public transportation—providing drastically shorter commute times to residents.
 Houston’s leading public transportation system combined with high marks in all the other categories make it the Top Greenest City in Texas.

 Fast growth can mean a lot of things.
 A boost in air pollution, the destruction of natural habitats, and an increase in temperature are all par for the course.
 But, in Dallas, this growth has a “green” lining: sustainable construction.
 In 2003, Dallas adopted its Green Building Program; in 2008, it passed its first green building ordinance; and in 2012, the city strengthened its commitments to green building by doubling down on its ground-breaking ordinances.
 This has resulted in over 1,000 LEED certified building projects and pushed Dallas to number two in our rankings.